 Video - Man says wearing an Airbag Vest saved his life

 Which are the best airbag jackets currently available?

-The best airbag vests and jackets currently available are the Helite and the Hit Air range.
+The best tethered airbag vests and jackets currently available are the Helite and the Hit Air range.
 There are differences between these, so it depends on what you're looking for personally as to which is best for you.

-#1 - Hit-Air - A good all rounder
+#2 - Hit-Air - A good all rounder

 Hit Air make vests and jackets designed for different activities and also for each individual rider's preferences.
 There are motorbike models available for Sport, Touring and regular everyday city commuting.